All Episodes

 We can't do this.

-They're Democrats, it's Boston, it's Massachusetts, and nobody can stop them anyway, and they have shown that shameless political maneuvering is not something they're worried about now, so why were ever why worry about it now?
+And they have shown that shameless political maneuvering is not something they're worried about now.

-Now the the Globe says that they should be hesitant, and it's sad to see Senator Kennedy sign on to such an obvious game changer under the law that he now proposes he probably wouldn't have ever made it to the Senate in 1961 when his brother became president, Teddy didn't meet the requirement that he be 30 years of age to be appointed to the Senate by the state's Democrat governor.
+Now, the Globe says that they should be hesitant, and it's sad to see Senator Kennedy sign on to such an obvious game changer under the law that he now proposes he probably wouldn't have ever made it to the Senate.

 So a faithful Kennedy ally was appointed for two years as a stand-in until Ted Kennedy was old enough to run and win the seat in 1962.

-Now, under the changes that Ted Kennedy now wants, a special election for his brother's Senate seat would have been held in Early 61, an election he would not have been eligible to run in.
+Now, under the changes that Ted Kennedy now wants, a special election for his brother's Senate seat would have been held in early 61, an election he would not have been eligible to run in.

-And whoever had won the race would have been a formidable opponent for Mr. Kennedy in the election for a full six-year term in the next year.
+And whoever won the race would have been a formidable opponent for Mr. Kennedy in the election for a full six-year term in the next year.

-So it's just typical shameless politics.
+So it's just typical shameless policy.

-I'm I just I have to wonder.
+I have to wonder.

-I I shouldn't do this.
+I shouldn't do this.

 I really shouldn't say this.

-Now I come from a prominent family.
+Now, I come from a prominent family, and we don't have any aides.

 I think I'm going to go out and appoint some just to have Limbaugh family aid.